Job Writing Guide

 Workflow automation and data integration in OpenFn is realised through the creation of Jobs.

 This guide will walk you through key concepts and best practices for job writing.
 It is suitable for new coders and experienced JavaScript programmers.
-In fact, even if you're an experienced JavaScript Developer, there a number of key patterns in the OpenFn ecosystem which it is important to learn.
+In fact, even if you're an experienced JavaScript developer, there are a number of key patterns in the OpenFn ecosystem which it is important to learn.

 A Job is a bunch of JavaScript code which performs a particular task, like fetching data from Salesforce or converting some JSON data to FHIR standard.